 Logged back in and ran fsck -y /dev/mapper/db_vg-db

-So the moral of this story–don’t just try fsck in whatever the mount communities say and hope that is the right one.
+The moral of this story: Don’t just try fsck in whatever the mount communities say and hope that is the right one.
 That might not be the one you are having issues with.
 Look at the journal logs–will save you some time.
-This will allow you to fix the problem quickly without guess work and trying to mess with fstab or remounting etc. Which is what I tried first.
+This will allow you to fix the problem quickly without guess work and trying to mess with fstab or remounting, which is what I tried first.

 It is a fairly long log, but only takes a minute or so to page through–keep going until you see a fsck error towards the end–this is likely your real issue.
 Errors before that are often innocuous.